 Clinical Services for Veterans and Families

 The Fairleigh Dickinson University Center for Psychological Services has provided expert specialized confidential psychological evaluation and psychotherapy to Veterans of war and their family members since 1983.
-Since that time we have provided assessment, individual, or couples treatment to more than 250 combat veterans of WWII, Vietnam, Korea, the Persian Gulf, Afghanistan and Iraq, and, unlike other systems of care, we can provide these services to family members of veterans regardless of whether the veteran him or herself seeks help and regardless of the amount of time that has passed since deployment or return home.
-We have worked with veterans and families representing every branch of the military, and with Active Duty, the Guard and the Reserves.
+Since that time we have provided services to more than 300 war veterans of WWII, Vietnam, Korea, the Persian Gulf, Afghanistan and Iraq, and we can provide these services to family members of veterans regardless of whether the veteran him or herself seeks help.
+We work with veterans and families representing every branch of the military, and with Active Duty, Guard and Reserves.

 Therapy and Counseling